 ACME Sporting Co. is one of the leading athlete management companies that represents Jamaica.
 Their objective is clear: Make sure all Jamaican athletes win a gold medal for all the events they participate in.
 With that out of the way, they break down this objective into smaller more achievable steps.

-Vertical alignment of team goals to Company Objective:
+Vertical alignment of team OKRs to Company Objective:

 There are various teams involved in making these athletes worthy of winning the competition.
 Each needs to focus on achieving the overall goal by hitting targets in their respective areas of responsibility.